 National Museum of Western Art Photographs

 The Main Building was designed by the Swiss architect Charles-Edouard Jeanneret-Gris (1887–1965) and opened to the public in 1959.
-It is the only representative example of his work in the Far East, and the New York Times review of its opening suggested that the building itself presented an “artistic significance and beauty,” which rivaled the paintings inside.
+It is the only representative example of his work in the Far East.
+The New York Times review of its opening suggested that the building itself presented an “artistic significance and beauty,” which rivaled the paintings inside.

 The museum was built to house the collection of works gathered by the industrialist Matsukata Kojiro between 1920 and 1923.
 His collection had remained in England and France until after World War Two when the Japanese Government asked France its return.
 After France stipulated that a French architect should design the museum that would house the collection, the works were returned to Japan.
 Le Corbusier was selected for this task.